 Your Deceased Loved One Wants to Talk With You

-In this article I’ll explain how virtual communication can achieve closure after losing a loved-one.
-Then we'll take a look to see what the afterlife might be like.
+In this article I’ll explain how you can achieve closure after losing a loved-one with virtual communication.
+In the second part of this article, I'll take you on a philosophical examination of what the afterlife might be like.

 You can recreate their persona, or psyche, in your mind.
 It's as if you were visiting them to have a talk, even though they are no longer physically there.